Get outta that hammock

 The route is simple.
 Follow the signs from Chalok Ban Kao and you'll reach a ticket office and parking area where you are charged 50 baht for "road repair".
 Once parked, take the trail straight ahead and you'll reach a second ticket booth, where you'll be charged another 50 baht to access the trail and from here the dirt trail continues up to the viewpoint.
 It is rough and in poor condition in places, with frayed ropes to assist in spots.
 The view is from atop a couple of boulders and is indeed spectacular, taking in the bays both to the left and right.
 Try to visit at high tide, as Chalok Ban Kao is more attractive then.

-You are not going to OK View.
-You need to follow the path to Moonlight Bungalows.
-When you see the sign and entrance continue on the path that runs off and up to the left.
+In the centre of the island, to reach Two Views, start from the main road in Sairee and look for the turning off the main road that runs between Mae Haad and Sairee signposted OK View.
+You are not going to OK View, instead follow the path to Moonlight Bungalows and when you see the sign and entrance, continue on the path that runs off and up to the left.
 Keep to the main path and you will be rewarded with the only sign that exists to let you know you are on the right track.

 The path then passes a salmon-coloured house, after which you need to turn right up the rutted track.
 It’s a jungle hike from here on and while the path is rutted, it’s easy to see where to go.
 You'll eventually pop out onto a road where you have two viewpoints over Sairee — hence the name Two Views – from here you have another 15 minutes until you're rewarded with views of Sairee, Ao Tanote and Hin Wong.
 If it’s clear, you'll be able to see Ko Pha Ngan, Ko Samui and Ang Thong Marine Park.